Flying Tortoise Kung Fu

 Keep an eye out for our ORIENTATION SERIES at the beginning of each quarter for demos on all of the art forms we teach.
 The first one will by January 6th, 2019 and all new students are encouraged to attend free of charge.

 Kate Haber Gave birth this weekend to a healthy 7.5lb boy: Jayne Kateson Haber.
-Joey is returning to teach the majority of the classes mid November.
+She will be returning slowly to teach Capoeira in the winter term.

 The Instructors of Flying Tortoise Kung Fu are uniquely educated.
 Together they hold 6 formal lineages.
 Lead instructor Josef Haber travels to TianTan (The Temple of Heaven) in Beijing twice annually.
 At the temple he spends a month studying under masters of BaGuaZhang, XingYiQuan, SanHuangPaoChui, DaBeiQuan, LiTaiJi and Sanda.
 This opportunity is open to students and other instructors by invitation.